SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/02-01-01-Deployment.md

 # Deployment

-There are a number of ways to deploy your applications to Windows Azure Web Sites, there are also a number of ways to tie into the deployment process to aid you in Automation, Configuration, or Diagnosing issues with your deployment.
+There are a number of ways to deploy your applications to Microsoft Azure Web Sites, there are also a number of ways to tie into the deployment process to aid you in Automation, Configuration, or Diagnosing issues with your deployment.

 ## Supported Deployment Types